 A model registry is a tool to catalog ML models and their versions.
 Models from your data science projects can be discovered, tested, shared, deployed, and audited from there.
-DVC, GTO, and MLEM enable these capabilities on top of Git, so you can stick to en existing software engineering stack.
-No more divide between ML engineering and operations!
+Studio model registry enables these capabilities on top of Git, so you can stick to an existing software engineering stack.
+No more division between ML engineering and operations!

 Model registry enables end-to-end workflows:

 Log your model: Start by logging your model's performance metrics and artifacts.
 Seamless integration with your existing ML framework allows you to log everything necessary for later model use and evaluation.

 Compare experiments: Once your models are logged, you can compare metrics, parameters, and plots for different iterations to choose the next model version.